Blade (unproduced film): Work under director Bassam Tariq and production delays

-Beau DeMayo, a writer for the MCU miniseries Moon Knight (2022) and the head writer for the first season of the Marvel Studios Animation series X-Men '97 (2024), was rewriting the film's script by early September 2022.
-The version he was working on was said to be a period piece.
-DeMayo alleged that he was soon removed from the film after raising concerns that he had about the production's workplace culture, such as some Marvel executives comparing his appearance to Snipes's and other racially motivated comments.
-At the end of the month, Tariq stepped down as director due to further production delays, and creative differences with Marvel Studios; the studio reportedly no longer believed Tariq to be the best fit for the film.
-In separate statements, Marvel Studios and Tariq said they both appreciated their work together on the film and added that Tariq would remain an executive producer.
+After he was fired from X-Men '97, DeMayo alleged that he had been removed from Blade by September 2022 after raising concerns about the production's workplace culture, such as some Marvel executives comparing his appearance to Snipes's and other racially motivated comments.
+At the end of that month, Tariq stepped down as director due to further production delays, and creative differences with Marvel Studios; the studio reportedly no longer believed Tariq to be the best fit for the film.
+In separate statements, Marvel Studios and Tariq said they both appreciated their work together and added that Tariq would remain an executive producer.
 The studio was searching for a new director and filming was set to begin in November.
 Journalist Jeff Sneider reported that Ali was frustrated with the film's development, including the state of the script and the fact that Feige was said to be "spread too thin" with his commitments to the wider MCU.
 In October, Marvel Studios temporarily suspended production work that was happening in Atlanta while they continued to search for a new director.
 Production was expected to resume in early 2023.
 This resulted in the film's release date being delayed to September 6, 2024, making it the last film in Phase Five at that point.